 General Investment Option Risk.
 An Investment Option's risk and potential return are a function of the Investment Option's relative weightings of stock, bond, and money market investments, among other factors.
 Certain Investment Options carry more and/or different risks than others.
 In general, the greater an Investment Option's exposure to stock investments, the higher the risk will be (especially short-term volatility).
 The more exposure an Investment Option has to bond and money market investments, the lower its risk.
 There are also subcategories with various risk levels within the stock and bond categories.
-Developments that result in major disruptions to global economies and financial markets, such as pandemics, large scale acts of terrorism, and war, may magnify factors that affect an Investment Option's performance.
+Developments that result in major disruptions to global economies and financial markets, such as pandemics, large scale acts of terrorism, and war, may magnify factors that affect an Investment Options performance.
 Such disruptions could adversely affect investments and negatively impact the ability of the Investment Options and Underlying Investments to achieve their investment objectives.
 This could, in turn, have a significant adverse impact on the value and risk profile of your investment.
+Many investors invest in bonds and bond funds in an attempt to lower the overall risk of their portfolios.
+This strategy makes sense when the bonds owned are U.S. bonds because U.S. bond returns typically are not highly correlated with, and are far less volatile than, stock returns.
+The strategy is less likely to be effective, however, when the bonds owned are emerging market bonds.
+Returns of emerging market bonds can be quite volatile and tend to correlate more closely with U.S. and foreign stock returns than with U.S. bond returns.

 Suitability.
 The Program Parties make no representation regarding the suitability or appropriateness of the Program for your particular circumstances.
-If you are automatically enrolled in the Program and subject to the Default Investment Option Election, your NEST Account will be invested in the Default Investment Option under the Program, as selected by the Board.
+If you are automatically enrolled in the Program and subject to the Standard Elections, your Colorado SecureSavings Account will be invested in the standard Investment Options under the Program, as selected by the Board.
 Other types of investments may be more appropriate depending upon your financial status, tax situation, risk tolerance, age, investment goals, savings needs, and other factors you determine to be important.
-Likewise, the fact that you are permitted, in your discretion, to make Custom Elections does not constitute a representation by the Program Parties regarding the suitability or appropriateness of the Custom Elections for your particular circumstances.
+Likewise, the fact that you are permitted, in your discretion, to make Custom Investment Elections does not constitute a representation by the Program Parties regarding the suitability or appropriateness of the Custom Investment Elections for your particular circumstances.
 Each of the Investment Options has its own associated risks.
 If you have questions about participation in the Program, you should consult your legal, financial or tax advisor based on your individual situation.
 There are other retirement savings vehicles available.
 These other options may have different features and tax advantages and other fee or expense consequences including, for example, different investment options and account owner control.
-You may wish to consider these alternatives with your tax or investment advisor prior to setting up your NEST Account.
+You may wish to consider these alternatives with your tax or investment advisor prior to setting up your Colorado SecureSavings Account.